Blacksmoke16/oq/README.md

 ### CLI

 Use the `oq` binary, with a few optional custom arguments.
 All other arguments get passed to `jq`.
+See [jq manual](https://stedolan.github.io/jq/manual/) for details.

 ```bash
 Usage: oq [--help] [oq-arguments] [jq-arguments] jq_filter [file [files...]]